xmtp/xmtp-dot-org/docs/concepts/v3/identity.md

   * Only recovery wallets can remove other associated wallets or installations.
 * Identity actions for new associations are signed by the wallet or installation making the change.
   * In some cases, it may be signed by both.
-  * Action removing associations and changing the recovery wallet must be signed by the recovery wallet.
+  * Actions removing associations and changing the recovery wallet must be signed by the recovery wallet.
 * XMTP maintains an *inbox log*.
   * The inbox log has a list of all identity actions affecting the inbox.
   * The inbox log can track 256 identity actions.
 Since identity actions can be combined, this can be more than 256 associations, removals, change of recovery wallets, etc.